(A resource guide for anyone whose children are detained at the Kearny Mesa Juvenile Hall in San Diego County)

 San Diego, CA 92123

-The Kearny Mesa Juvenile Detention Facility is a 24-hour maximum security juvenile detention facility that serves the community of the San Diego County.
+The Kearny Mesa Juvenile Detention Facility is a 24-hour maximum-security juvenile detention facility that serves the community of the San Diego County.
 It is operated under the command of the San Diego County Probation Department along with East Mesa Juvenile Detention Facility.
 Established in 1954, the Kearny Mesa Juvenile Detention Facility accommodates 359 male and female minors awaiting assessment under the juvenile justice system.

 Formerly known as the San Diego Juvenile Hall, The Kearny Mesa Juvenile Detention Facility's mission is to provide the community of San Diego County a sense of protection from juvenile offenders while rehabilitating the minors involved in juvenile cases.
-The facility offers a wide range of services focused on establishing accountability on the minors for the crimes they have committed.
+The facility offers a wide range of services focused on establishing accountability of the minors for the crimes they have committed.

 In collaboration with the rehabilitation facilities such as Girls Rehabilitation Facility, Juvenile Ranch Facility, and Camp Barrett, the Kearny Mesa Juvenile Detention Facility is significant in providing temporary juvenile detention and treatment of minors before they reintegrate back into the community upon completion of their adjudication.